 - Family and friends who have fed us, showered us with countless gifts, and cared for our elderly dog

 - People who have driven and flown in from out of town just to spend time with the girls

 - Those who have supported us financially and emotionally

 - Cyber friends I’ve met through various mom groups, who check in and commiserate with me, though we’ve never met or rarely meet in person

 - Friends whose kiddos play with our kiddos

 It’s all a matter of perspective.

 Support shows up in all forms.

 - A grocery run when you are suffering from depression and literally cannot leave the house

 - Someone giving you a loan when neither of you have been working for months at a time

 - The friend without kids who gives up her Friday night to come play with yours

 - A neighbor with three kids of her own, who watches yours while you go get an ultrasound

 - The cousins who video chat with your kiddos

 - The family member who takes off work for an entire week to help you recover from your c-section

 - Another family member who trades vehicles with yours, simply because theirs is larger

 - The friend who drops everything for you when you need her

 - An auntie who always sends cards and trinkets for your kiddos

-I’m humbled and embarrassed at the same time when I actually list out the number of people who are in my tribe.
+I’m humbled and embarrassed at the same time when I actually list out the number of people who are in my circle.
 Hubs and I were joking around the other day.
-We have a HUGE tribe…but at the same time, sometimes it feels like we have no one.
+We have people who love and care about us…but at the same time, sometimes it feels like we have no one.
 Do we have actual, physical support on a daily basis?
 No. We just have each other.
 But do we have people who love us and love our girls and would help us out in a bind?
 100% yes!
 And we are ever so grateful for them.